TannerKD/HackUSU2024/README.md

 | Cell 7   | Cell 8   | Cell 9   |

+I have no clue what I am doing

 In order to program the ESP32 you can configure your arduino IDE:
 1. Press 'File' then go to 'Preferences'